ThomasBaldi/STUDY-EP-stock-sales/README.md

 - An order has 3 statuses, by default it is "in-progress", then the Admin can process it and either set it to "complete" or "cancelled".
 - If it is set to complete, the customer of that order will now be able to see it in the previously explained GET endpoint.
 If it is set to cancelled, the endpoint will restore the quantities of each item belonging to that order in the inventary, that were subtracted during order creation.
 - All errors are handled and have a relevant message set to be sent as a result.

+### Extra endpoint for automatic CHECKOUT of all items (POST/cart/checkout)

+1. As mentioned in POST/order/:id, I've added this endpoint to allow for an "easier" checkout solution than the one the "customer" has required.
+   Nonetheless, as mentioned in that endpoint specifications, I've set up this one so that a POST request is sent from within POST/cart/checkout, which calls the POST/order/:id and creates an order, all orderitems and totalprices, and does all the same validation and error handling.

+Put simply, in POST/cart/checkout, an order is created, then there's a loop calling an axios.post request to that /order/:id endpoint for each element present in the cart.

+On the /order/:id end, this is received as a body object, and all orderitems creation, cartitems deletion, items stock quantity changes are done.

 ### Search: